infiniteflight/infiniteflight-docs/flying-guide/descent-to-landing/instrument-landing-system-(ils)-approach.md

-## What are the Stability Approach Criteria (SAC)?
+## What is the Stability Approach Criteria (SAC)?

-The Stability Approach Criteria (SAC) are there to access if you have flown a stable approach, and whether to continue to land or go-around.
+The Stability Approach Criteria (SAC) is there to access if you have flown a stable approach, and whether to continue to land or go-around.